afarhan/bitx40/operating-instructions.md

 It is recommended to install 1K series resistors to protect the Arduino inputs.
 The built-in keyer provides Iambic mode A and 'bug'-mode (Vibroplex emulation) functionality and the paddles can be reversed.

+## CW keyer speed control:

+The speed can be controlled from the front panel (range 1-50 WPM).
+While keying, press and release the FB to increase the speed, or the SPOT button to reduce the speed.
+The CW speed setting is memorized in EEPROM.

 ## CAPACITIVE TOUCH KEYER:

 The sketch supports Capacitive Touch functionality.
 With this feature it is possible to use touch sensors instead of a